Providing Support for Survivors

 - Take Back the Night

 - Survivor Ally Training

-The Center for Equity and Inclusive Excellence, the Gender & LGBTQIA Center, and the Title IX Office also work together to provide staff and faculty opportunities for learning about how to best support survivors.
+The Office of Inclusive Excellence Education & Development, the Gender & LGBTQIA Center, and the Title IX Office also work together to provide staff and faculty opportunities for learning about how to best support survivors.
 These opportunities include Lunch & Learn sessions and the Survivor Support Ally program.

 There is no right way to heal.
 You must be patient with the survivor, and with yourself.
 The emotional impact of violence may take time, patience and space to heal.
 For additional resources please contact Coordinator for Violence Response at (336) 278-5009 or the Associate Director for the Gender & LGBTQIA Center at (336) 278-7285.